wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 3. Click on **Create an API from scratch**.

-4. Enter a name and a description for the API as follows:
+4. Enter a unique name and a description for the API.
+For this tutorial, let's enter the following values:

     | **Field**       | **Value**             |
     |-----------------|-----------------------|